ourahma/Python-Data-Viz/README.md

 ## Overview

-This project is the culmination of my learning in the **"Data Visualization Using Python"** course, where I have applied various data analysis and visualization techniques to gain insights and develop predictive models.
+This project is the culmination of my learning in the **"Data Visualization Using Python"** course by IBM issued by Cognitive Class, where I have applied various data analysis and visualization techniques to gain insights and develop predictive models.
 The course provided a comprehensive understanding of data preprocessing, statistical analysis, and model development, which I used to estimate used car prices, visualize the data, and build prediction models.

 ## Key Learnings and Techniques Applied